Farama-Foundation/Gymnasium/docs/introduction/basic_usage.md

 ## Interacting with the Environment

-Within reinforcement learning, the classic "agent-environment loop" pictured below is simplified representation of how agents and environment interact with each other.
-The agent receives an observation about the environment, the agent selects an action that the environment uses to determine the reward and the next observation, and the cycle repeating itself until the environment ends (terminates).
+Within reinforcement learning, the classic "agent-environment loop" pictured below is simplified representation of how an agent and environment interact with each other.
+The agent receives an observation about the environment, the agent then selects an action that the environment uses to determine the reward and the next observation.
+The cycle then repeating itself until the environment ends (terminates).

 ```{image} /_static/diagrams/AE_loop.png
 :width: 50%